 - Mares Smart Wrist Dive Computer

-Here is a feature overview of the dive computers with full reviews and our buying guide below.
+Lets take look at the dive computers, then we’ll talk about how to find the best one for you.
+Here is a feature overview of my top 3 overall picks with full reviews and our buying guide below.

 The Best Dive Computers

 The Giotto dive watch/computer is Cressi’s latest offering in a long line of excellent quality dive watches.
 Cressi is one of the leading manufactures of diving equipment and has been around since the 40’s so they know something about diving equipment.